Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 7. After creating this rule, you will return to the previous firewall creation menu and notice that you have a Rule Group selection of "LAN-to-WAN."

-8. From here on out, whenever you create a firewall rule that has this matching criteria, you can leave Rule Group selection as "Automatic" and it will place the rule into the appropriate Rule Groups.
+8. From here on out, whenever you create a firewall rule with this matching criteria, you can leave the Rule Group selection as "Automatic," which will place the rule into the appropriate Rule Groups.

 9. Rule Groups are often seen to be effective: